yoctoproject/poky/documentation/overview-manual/overview-manual-development-environment.rst

 push them into the "contrib" area and subsequently request that the maintainer include them into an upstream branch.
 This process is called “submitting a patch” or "submitting a change."
-For information on submitting patches and changes, see the "`Submitting a Change to the Yocto Project <&YOCTO_DOCS_DEV_URL;#how-to-submit-a-change>`__" section in the Yocto Project Development Tasks Manual.
+For information on submitting patches and changes, see the ":ref:`dev-manual/dev-manual-common-tasks:submitting a change to the yocto project`" section in the Yocto Project Development Tasks Manual.

 In summary, a single point of entry exists for changes into a "master" or development branch of the Git repository, which is controlled by the